-So make sure you splash water on the motorcycle from all the angles while paying attention to electric and the engine area.
+So make sure you splash water on the motorcycle from all angles while paying attention to electricity and the engine area.
 When it comes to drying your washed motorcycle, there are a couple of options to choose from.
 You might use a leaf blower or simply use a clean towel to dry your motorcycle.
-Most bike owners prefer using a leaf blower since it saves you the energy and reduces swirls.
+Most bike owners prefer using a leaf blower since it saves you energy and reduces swirls.

 Once you have dried, be sure to start the bike and let it run to help evaporate any residual moisture.
 Alternatively, you can take a ride which is a more fun way of finishing off the drying process.